Liao dynasty: Shengzong (982–1031)

-Yelü Longxu, posthumously Emperor Shengzong of Liao, succeeded his father, Emperor Jingzong of Liao.
-He was only 11 years old at the time of his father's death so actual power fell to the regent, his mother Xiao Yanyan (Empress Dowager Chengtian).
-Until her death in 1009, the Khitan empire was ruled by her and three ministers, two of whom were Chinese.
+Yelü Longxu, posthumously Emperor Shengzong of Liao, succeeded his father.
+He was 11 years old at the time of his accession so his mother Xiao Yanyan (Empress Dowager Chengtian) ruled as regent along with three ministers, two of whom were Chinese, until her death in 1009.
 Xiao Yanyan was an extremely capable ruler, being both astute in politics and warfare, commanding an ordo to herself capable of fielding 10,000 cavalry.
-According to the History of Liao, "most of his [Shengzong] success must be attributed to his mother's instruction."
-The History of the Khitan Kingdom and two Song dynasty visitors of the Liao court speculate that the Empress Dowager Chengtian had sexual relations with a man named Han Derang, who she had originally been betrothed to before the imperial clan's interference, and had a child with him.
-Lu Zhen, who was a Song ambassador, described in his report on his trip to the Liao court the appearance of Chengtian.
-According to Lu, Chengtian appeared to be about 50 years old, wore a kingfisher feather cap and jade pendants in her ears, and sat on a stack of cushions on a chair.
-She had a dozen or so female Khitan attendants tending to her.
-Lu also saw a boy about 10 years old playing in front of her who resembled Han Derang.
-Lu thought the boy was probably their son.
-The History of the Khitan Kingdom further states that while serving as regent, Chengtian asked Han to resume their relationship.
-The two of them copulated many times, had Han's wife poisoned, and produced a son.
+According to the History of Liao, most of Shengzong's success was due to his mother's instructions.
+Xiao Yanyan's authority was such that even after Shengzong became an adult, she would berate and beat him in public.
+She may have had sexual relations with a man named Han Derang, whom she had originally been betrothed to, and produced a son with him.
 Han became one of her main advisers and rose to the position of commander in chief of the Northern Chancellery, which was usually reserved for the Yelü and Xiao clans.

-Under Shengzong's reign, a number of administrative advances were produced.
+Under Xiao Yanyan's regency and Shengzong's reign, a number of administrative advances were produced.
 In 983, the Tang Code was ordered to be translated into Khitan for use by the Northern Administration and in 994, it was decided that any Khitan that transgressed the Ten Abominable Crimes would suffer the same punishment as a Chinese.
 In 1027, a revised Chinese style legal code was ordered.
 The first jinshi examination was held in 988, and they continued until the end of the dynasty.
 However, only two or three graduates out of ten were employed.
 The examinations focused on lyric-meter poetry and rhapsodies and only the Chinese took them.
 In 991, the first veritable records were produced, with those of Jingzong's reign taking up 20 chapters.
 In 994, the Khitans produced their own calendar.
 Rules on what matters should be recorded were made in 1011.
 In 991, the Khitans conducted their first general census and in 997 another census was taken for the tribal population.